flintlang/flint/proposals/0003-external-calls.md

 - `someAddress.send()` and `someAddress.transfer()` are considered safe against reentrancy.
 While these methods still trigger code execution, the called contract is only given a stipend of 2,300 gas which is currently only enough to log an event.
   - Prevents reentrancy but is incompatible with any contract whose fallback function requires 2 300 gas or more

-If you are making a call to an untrusted external contract, avoid state changes after the call.
-This pattern is also sometimes known as the `checks-effects-interactions` pattern.

 #### 3. External calls can silently fail
 Solidity offers low-level call methods that work on rawAddress: `address.call()`, `address.callcode()`, `address.delegatecall()`, `address.send()`.
 These low-level methods never throw an exception.